 This is where Strong’s Pain Committee, about a year old, enters the scene.

-“To more firmly gasp such a multi-faceted issue, pain management needs to be multi-disciplinary, with those involved ranging from hospital management to patient care techs, from surgeons to pharmacists, from data to nursing pain experts,” Ziegler explained.
+“To more firmly grasp such a multi-faceted issue, pain management needs to be multi-disciplinary, with those involved ranging from hospital management to patient care techs, from surgeons to pharmacists, from data to nursing pain experts,” Ziegler explained.

 The 30-member, cross-disciplinary group has set in place several rigorous efforts to improve pain management.
 They include: